housecanary/hc-api-python/README.rst

     - client_value (optional, for ``value_within_block`` and ``rental_value_within_block``)
     - client_value_sqft (optional, for ``value_within_block`` and ``rental_value_within_block``)

-All of the endpoint methods of this class return a Response object or the output of a custom OutputGenerator if one was specified in the constructor.
+All of the property endpoint methods return a PropertyResponse object (or ValueReportResponse or RentalReportResponse) or the output of a custom OutputGenerator if one was specified in the constructor.

 **Examples:**